xyou365/AutoRclone/Readme.md

 ---------------------------------
 Let us create as many service accounts as possible.

-Enable the Drive API in [Python Quickstart](https://developers.google.com/drive/api/v3/quickstart/python).
+Enable the Drive API in [Python Quickstart](https://developers.google.com/drive/api/v3/quickstart/python) and save it into project root path as `credentials.json`.

 Run `python3 multifactory.py --quick-setup 10` to
 * create 10 projects